Systematic approach to measure the performance of microchannel-plate photomultipliers: Position Scans with PADIWA/DiRICH/TRB DAQ

 An unpleasant feature of the DiRICH/TRB3 DAQ is that a channel is practically dead for $\sim$30 ns after a hit is triggered.
 This means that hits arriving up to 30 ns after the main laser pulse are generally not detected and are strongly suppressed.
 In addition to recoil electrons, this mainly affects H$^+$, H$_2^+$ and He$^+$ ions, which arrive about 15 to 30 ns after the photoelectrons.
 To further evaluate the extent and impact of these missing afterpulses on the performance of the MCP-PMT, several studies were performed by measuring long waveform samples with an oscilloscope and/or a CAEN digitizer.
 As a bonus, the waveforms also allow the charge amplitude of afterpulse hits to be determined.

-An example is shown in Fig.~\ref{fig:afterpulse_WF}, where the afterpulse hits are shown in a time versus signal amplitude plot for the poor PHOTONIS MCP-PMT SN 9002227.
-While the TOF distribution shows a lot of structure, it is obvious that the amplitude of the afterpulse ions (e.g. H at 25 ns) is much higher than that for the photoelectrons.
-This means that each ion knocks out several electrons from the PC.
-An interesting observation is that at the same gain but different magnetic fields, the afterpulse spectrum looks different, both in terms of the time structure and the amplitude height, which is significantly lower at 1 T. With the same gain, the afterpulse fraction in the time range shown is 27\% at 0 T and 9\% at 1 T. The different time structure has not yet been clarified, but the lower amplitude indicates that fewer knock-out electrons reach the MCP.
+An example is shown in Fig.~\ref{fig:afterpulse_WF}, where the afterpulse hits are shown in a time versus signal amplitude plot for the lower-quality PHOTONIS MCP-PMT SN 9002227.
+While the TOF distribution shows a number of discrete structures, it is obvious that the amplitude of the afterpulse ions (e.g. H at 25 ns) is much higher than that for the photoelectrons (also visible in Fig.4 of \cite{vavra2020}).
+This implies that each ion impact generates several electrons from the PC.
+An interesting observation is that at the same gain but different magnetic fields, the afterpulse spectrum looks different, both in terms of the time structure and the amplitude height, which is significantly lower at 1 T. For the parameter setting given in Fig.~\ref{fig:afterpulse_WF}, which corresponds to the same gain of $\sim$1.5$\cdot$10$^6$, the afterpulse fraction in the time range shown is 27\% at 0 T and 9\% at 1 T. The different time structure has not yet been clarified, but the lower amplitude indicates that fewer knock-out electrons reach the MCP.
 This suggests that a high magnetic field reduces the afterpulse fraction and possibly also the damage that each ion does to the PC.